 What NOT to Expect: An “Easy” Process Without Stumbling Blocks or Difficult Questions

 While you can expect a clear roadmap, you cannot expect the road to be free from hazards.
-Issues will inevitably arise, and how you and your spouse choose to address these issues could have a significant impact on both the process and the outcome of your divorce.
+Issues will inevitably arise, and how you and your spouse choose to address these issues could significantly impact both the process and the outcome of your divorce.

 What to Expect: A Fair Outcome that Takes Into Account Your Family and Financial Circumstances

 The four main components of a divorce – property division, child custody, child support, and spousal support – are all subject to different standards.
-For example, while Illinois’ “equitable distribution” rule governs property division, divorcing spouses must establish a custody plan that reflects the “best interests” of their children.
+For example, while Illinois’ “equitable distribution” rule governs property division, divorcing spouses must establish a custody plan that reflects their children’s “best interests.”
 However, while the standards may be different, they are all designed to facilitate a fair outcome in light of the specific circumstances at hand.

 What NOT to Expect: That You Will Receive Exactly Half of Everything that is On the Table

 There is a common misconception that each spouse is entitled to half of everything.
 This is not the case in Illinois.
-In order to achieve a desirable outcome in your divorce, you will need to assert your legal rights effectively based on the relevant provisions of Illinois law.
+To achieve a desirable outcome in your divorce, you will need to assert your legal rights effectively based on the relevant provisions of Illinois law.